cremno-, cremn-; kremno-, kremn-

 Greek kremnos, "overhanging cliff" plus kele, "hernia".

-Some people feel as if they have suddenly found themselves on the edge of a precipice with a roaring wind.
+Some people who are afflicted with cremnophobia feel as if they have suddenly found themselves on the edge of a precipice with a roaring wind.

 The Kremlin is the historical, spiritual and political heart of Moscow and the city's most famous landmark and tourist attraction.
 This well-known spot stands at the confluence of the Moscow and Neglinaya Rivers on Borovitsky Hill, named after the pine forests (bor in Russian) that used to cover it.